-Torsten Koster is an Independent Advisor since 2016 and acts as CCO at Qualysense in parallel with his other activities.
+Torsten Koster is an Independent Advisor since 2016 and Partner at Baussan Concept.
 Previously, he had a long-standing and varied career within the Nestlé Group where he acted, notably, as Group CFO (Skin Health SA, Nespresso SA) and CFO and Member of the Management Board for Nestlé Russia & Eurasia, based in Moscow.
 He was also a Member of the Board of Sodastream International from 2016 till 2018.

 Mr. Koster has completed a Program for Executive Development at IMD and holds a Master’s Degree in Business Administration from the University of Lausanne, HEC.

 Marcos Esteve joined the Bank in 2006 and has held a number of key senior management positions before being named Chief Executive Officer in July, 2017.